urbanjost/M_matrix/README.md

 # M_matrix

-This module contains the lala(3f) procedure, which allows for interacting with a Fortran program using Matlab or Octave-like commands.
+This module contains the lala(Los Alamos Linear Algebra) procedure, which allows for interacting with a Fortran program using Matlab or Octave-like commands.
 It is also usable as a simple one-line language.
-It is a WIP (Work In Progress) but is already useful.
+It is a still being modernized, but is already useful.

+lala(3f) is used for
+  + self-describing configuration files that can contain conditional branches
+  + data files that can contain expressions
+  + adding points in programs where data can be interactively inspected and changed.
-  + You can pass intrinsic-type data between your program and the utility.
+  + transferring small amounts of data between programs
-  + blocks of commands may be passed to lala(3f).
+  + as a unit testing and macro-level timing tool.

+It is usable as a simple embedded language.
+Additionally,

   + external files containing lala(3f) commands may be read.

   + you can create a journal of the commands used and replay them.

   + there is a built-in command history utility that lets you recall, edit, and save your command history.

   + a built-in help utility describes the many matrix and math functions available.

   + a custom routine may be called via the user(..) function in lala(3f).

-All together, this allows lala(3f) to be used for self-describing configuration and data files, inspecting data in existing programs, transferring small amounts of data between programs or assisting in debugging and development, unit testing and macro-level timing.

-A stand-alone program is included that lets you use it as a calculator and to test and create input files as well.
+A stand-alone program is included that lets you use lala(3f) as a calculator and to test and create input files as well.
 In interactive mode you can browse the user manual via the "help" command and even view Fortran intrinsic documentation via the "fhelp" command.

 It was originally based on some **very** old code that still requires some major refactoring, but if anyone else is interested or finds it